Satnavboom/Portfolio/README.md

 - I have made a few Discord bots to do tasks such as playing sounds, finding GIFs, sending messages, and mentioning users.

-- I have made some small modifications for games, such as an Infinite Sprint mod for 'Lethal Company' and a mod that adds new items, weapons and recipes to 'Minecraft'
+- I have made some small modifications for games, such as an Infinite Sprint mod for 'Lethal Company' and a mod that adds new items, weapons and recipes to 'Minecraft'.

 - There are 50+ additional projects that have not been included here.